1. Introduction to ASIC - SoC Design

 if(sel) z=a; else z=b;

-General case statement infers a mux.
-If case statement is a overlapping structure then priority encoder in infered.
-Case statements only works with true values of 0 or 1.
+case statement is a overlapping structure then priority encoder in infered.
+Case statements only works with true values of

 5.2.3.
 Priority Encoder Inference

-Multiple if statements with multiple branches result in the creation of priority encoder structure.
+branches result in the creation of priority encoder structure.

 “if else if” infers priority encoder.